Has a Death Occurred? We Are Available 24/7 (517) 481-3792

 Gerry Schaible is a State of Michigan retiree, having worked there for 22 years.
 She joined the staff of Tiffany Funeral Home as Receptionist in 2003.

 Myrna Tate is from Lansing and is a graduate of Michigan State University where she majored in Audiology and Speech Science.
 While in college, she was a dance teacher for Lansing’s Wilde Conservatory of Music and Dance.
 After graduation, she was a teacher for many years before becoming a Legal Secretary.
 She worked for 13 years for the Michigan Department of Attorney General where she was a Division Head Secretary.
 She joined the staff at Tiffany Funeral Home as Office Manager in January, 2010.
-She is a member of Good Shepherd Lutheran Church.
+She is a member of Our Savior Lutheran Church.
 She and her husband, Paul, have 3 children and 2 grandsons.